 Seriously, getting older has never been a horrible problem to me.
 I’m not really crazy about the thought of looking older, but I do my best to minimize the effect of the years.

 What bothers me is getting older and still having acne or pimples.
-Now that’s just wrong at so many levels.
+Now that’s just wrong on so many levels.
 I’ve been plagued by pimples, which always come when you least need something else to worry about.

-Some of the changes I’ve made in my skin regimen don’t have anything to do with applying a cream or lotion to the skin directly, but instead begin with other types of things, such as diet, overall health and bad habits.
+Some of the changes I’ve made in my skin regimen don’t have anything to do with applying a cream or lotion to the skin directly but instead begin with other types of things, such as diet, overall health, and bad habits.

 Too much sun, a reaction to foods, changes in my hormone levels caused by skipping birth control pills and trying new beauty products that disrupt the overall pH of my skin can create a breakout.

 One of my biggest problems comes from stress, which creates an ironic cycle.
-I get stressed out, then breakout, which causes more stress and more zits.
+I get stressed out, then break out, which causes more stress and more zits.

 YIKES!!!
 Will it never end???
 Worst of all, when winter winds start to blow, my skin changes from the oil combination skin to dry skin, which requires even different treatment.

-Along my zit zapping journey, I’ve found some excellent treatments that I make at home.
+Along with my zit zapping journey, I’ve found some excellent treatments that I make at home.
 Unlike some I’ve purchased in a store, these don’t irritate my skin and contain only natural products.